djrobinson/nextjs-ui-kits/README.md

 **Deployed Example:**

 **Description:** Similar to the familiar NPM installed component libraries in non-NextJS world.
-They handle the `use client` addition for applicable components in a much more informed way: https://nextui.org/docs/frameworks/nextjs#app-directory-setup.
+They handle the `use client` addition for applicable components in a way that doesn't require you add it to your components: https://nextui.org/docs/frameworks/nextjs#app-directory-setup.

 ### Pros